-Safeguarding: ext 53 or 24

-Discipline: ext 53

-Pastoral Tutors: ext 37 or 38 Welsh Baccalaureate: ext 70

-LRC: ext 48 Exams: ext 27 UCAS: ext 93

-Student Services: ext 78

-Studentservices@ stdavidscollege.ac.uk Launchpad: launchpad@ stdavidscollege.ac.uk
+Safeguarding: ext 53 or 24 Discipline: ext 53 Pastoral Tutors: ext 90 Advanced Skills Baccalaureate Wales: ASBW@stdavidscollege.ac.uk LRC: ext 48 Exams: ext 27 UCAS: ext 93 Student Services: ext 78 Student services@ stdavidscollege.ac.uk Launchpad: launchpad@ stdavidscollege.ac.uk

+We have a Safeguarding and Wellbeing Officer to support your child in times of crisis.
+Please email feelsafe@stdavidscollege.ac.uk during college hours to make contact with the Safeguarding Team.

-We will always endeavour to answer any further queries you may have, so please do not hesitate to contact an appropriate member of staff using any of the means suggested on these pages, or using their email address.
+Outside of college hours, there might be a need for you or your child to seek the support of external agencies and service providers (page 23) We will always endeavour to answer any further queries you may have, so please do not hesitate to contact an appropriate member of staff using any of the means suggested on these pages, or using their email address.
 E-mail convention at St David's is the member of staff's first initial, followed by their surname, followed by @stdavidscollege.ac.uk.